Programie/Telegram2Elastic/README.md

 * `elasticsearch`: Write to an Elasticsearch instance
 * `file`: Write a line in JSON format for each message into a file
+* `redis`: Append messages encoded as JSON to a list in Redis
 * `tcp`: Send messages as JSON strings to any TCP socket

 It is also possible to configure the same output type multiple times but using different endpoints.